Spin-momentum Locking and Topological Vector Charge Response with Conserved Spin: Rashba term with commuting pseudospins

-Using this construction we can now consider spin-momentum locking phenomena with commuting spins.
-Independent of the spin commutation relations, $C_{4v}$ and $\mc{T}$ symmetries restrict the coefficients $g_{iA}$ in Eq.~\ref{eq:surface_general} to $g_{xY}=-g_{yX}=v$ and $g_{xX}=g_{yY}=0$ (see the SM Sec.
-S1~\cite{supple} for details).
-Without loss of generality, we set $v=1$ in the following unless otherwise specified.
-Thus, Eq.~\eqref{eq:surface_general} is reduced to \bg h_{\bk}=k_x S_Y - k_y S_X, \eg which is an analog of the Rashba term~\cite{bychkov1984oscillatory} but with commuting, instead of anticommuting, spin operators.
+Using this construction we can now consider SML phenomena with commuting spins.
+Independent of the spin commutation relations, $C_{4v}$ and $\mc{T}$ symmetries restrict the coefficients $g_{iA}$ in Eq.~\eqref{eq:surface_general} to $g_{xY} \PRLequal \PRLminus g_{yX} \PRLequal v$ and $g_{xX} \PRLequal g_{yY}\PRLequal 0$ (see SM Sec.~S1~\cite{supple}).
+Without loss of generality, we set $v \PRLequal 1$ in the following unless otherwise specified.
+Thus Eq.~\eqref{eq:surface_general} is reduced to \bg h_{\bk} = k_x S_Y - k_y S_X, \eg which is an analog of the Rashba term~\cite{bychkov1984oscillatory} but with commuting, instead of anticommuting, spin operators.
 For simplicity, we call the Hamiltonian described by Eq.~\eqref{eq:rashba} a commuting-spin Rashba (CSR) term.
-The spectrum of the CSR term has four bands $E_{\bk}=\pm k_x \mp k_y$ and they, and the Fermi-surface contours of $h_{\bk}$, are shown in Figs.~\ref{fig1}(a) and (b).
-We see that $h_{\bk}$ has independent symmetries $U(1)_A$ generated by $S_A$ ($A=X,Y$), and each eigenstate of $h_{\bk}$ can be labeled by the quantum numbers $(s_X,s_Y)$.
-Hence, each of the four open Fermi-surfaces has a fixed spin polarization that determines the Fermi-velocity $v_{\bk}=(s_Y,-s_X)$.
-In comparison, instead of having four separate Fermi-surfaces that transform into each other under $C_4,$ the conventional Rashba Fermi-surface is a single closed circle where the spin-polarization and group velocity continuously wind around the Fermi-surface.
+The spectrum of the CSR term has four bands $E_{\bk} \PRLequal \pm k_x \mp k_y$ and they, and the FS contours of $h_{\bk}$, are shown in Figs.~\ref{fig1}(a)-(b).
+We see that $h_{\bk}$ has independent symmetries $U(1)_A$ generated by $S_{A \PRLequal X,Y}$, and each eigenstate of $h_{\bk}$ can be labeled by the quantum numbers $(s_X,s_Y)$.
+Hence, each of the four open FSes has a fixed spin polarization that determines the Fermi-velocity $v_{\bk} \PRLequal (s_Y,\PRLminus s_X)$.
+In comparison, instead of having four separate FSes that transform into each other under $C_4$, the conventional Rashba FS is a single closed circle where the spin-polarization and group velocity continuously wind around the FS.